mas-bandwidth/netcode/STANDARD.md

 All other packet types are encrypted.

-Prior to encryption they have the following format:
+Prior to encryption, packet types >= 1 have the following format:

     [prefix byte] (uint8) // non-zero prefix byte [sequence number] (variable length 1-8 bytes)
     [per-packet type data] (variable length according to packet type)

 The low 4 bits of the prefix byte contain the packet type.
 The high 4 bits contain the number of bytes for the sequence number in the range [1,8].

 The sequence number is encoded by omitting high zero bytes.
-For example, a sequence number of 1000 is 0x000003E8 in hex and requires only three bytes to send its value.
-Therefore, the high 4 bits of the prefix byte is 3 and the sequence data written to the packet is:
+For example, a sequence number of 1000 is 0x000003E8 and requires only three bytes to send its value.
+Therefore, the high 4 bits of the prefix byte are set to 3 and the sequence data written to the packet is:

     0x8,0xE,0x3